mas16/iterative_iqr/readme.md

 * Conventional IQR analysis can be performed by setting the it_flag='N'
 * Iterative IQR analysis can be performed by setting the it_flag='Y'

+I wrote this script to automate analysis that was previously done using an Excel spreadsheet compiled by Dr. Yinan Fu

+Versions of this script has been used in the following publications:

+* Fu Y et al JACS 2012 132(20) 8543-50
+* Stetz et al JBNMR 2016 65(3-4) 157-70

 ## Conventional IQR Analysis

 The data are first modeled using linear regression.
 Differences between the observed and modeled data are calculated and ranked by percentile.